Constructing knots with specified geometric limits: Construction

 When a half-twist is added, the longitude still runs over two black sides, but a meridian is obtained by taking a step along a white side plus or minus a step along a black side, depending on the direction of twist.
 We may assume that the direction of twist matches the sign of $n$, otherwise apply a homeomorphism giving a half-twist in the opposite direction, and reduce $|n|$ by two.
+This introduces shearing to the meridian.

-In the case of no half-twists, the slope $1/n$ runs over one meridian and $n$ longitudes, which is one step along a white side, plus $2n$ steps along black sides.
+The slope $1/n$ runs over one meridian and $n$ longitudes.
+In the case of no half-twists, this is one step along a white side, plus $2n$ steps along black sides.
 This adds $|2n| =c$ crossings to the twist region.

 When there is a half-twist, the slope $1/n$ still runs over one meridian plus $n$ longitudes, but now this is given by one step along a white side plus or minus one step along a black side (with sign matching sign of $n$), plus $2n$ additional steps along black sides.
 Again there are $c=|2n+1|$ steps along black sides. \end{proof}